AbdulRahmanSilmy/Webcam-rock-paper-scissors/README.md

 # rock-paper-scissors
-Play rock-paper-scissors through a web cam against a computer.
+Play rock-paper-scissors through a webcam against a computer.
 Made possible with an image classifier.
 The model I used can be found [here.](https://drive.google.com/file/d/1sei12pat2sIh3FhN1PESCNiJ_l-MOr_f/view?usp=sharing)

 ## Steps